QuentinRoy/tiny-merge-patch/README.md

 describe modifications to JSON documents.

 This library complies with the functional programming style: it does not mutate the original target, but recycles what it can.
+It is particularly appropriate to update a state used by [React](https://reactjs.org), allowing selective re-rendering of the UI.

 `tiny-merge-patch` passes all [RFC 7396](http://tools.ietf.org/html/rfc7396) tests.